jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 ### Spells
 - Magic system, level, action type, MP consumption, target, range/shape, duration, resistance, type, and summary can be set.
 - Please use flexibly by combining dice roll and power.
+- If you have selected an spell class in the character's Spell tab, the selected class and default ability will automatically be chosen when classes and abilities for check and power are unselected.
+Note that they are not linked.
 - If you do not select a magic system, it will not appear correctly in the list on the character sheet.
 - In Divine Magic, selection of Sacred and Vice systems, and input fields for special divine magic will be added.
 - In Magitech, an entry field for Magisphere will be added.